esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

 The Windows Portable Executable (PE) file format is a structure used by Windows binary files.
 It is derived from the Common Object File Format (COFF) used in Unix systems; it is fundamental for Windows systems.

 In this course we will break down the Windows PE structure thoroughly.

-**NOTE**: To help visualize some of this information you can see a full analysis of this file done by Malcore here: [https://m4lc.io/course/winpe/full](https://m4lc.io/course/winpe/full)

 ---